Classification: Kinase Inhibitor

 How to Take Trametinib

-Trametinib is given in a tablet form and is typically taken once a day.
+Trametinib is given in a tablet form to be taken by mouth, typically taken once a day.
+Your dose may be modified throughout treatment depending on the type and degree of side effects you are experiencing.
 Trametinib tablets should be taken on an empty stomach (1 hour before or 2 hours after meals) and should not be crushed, broken or chewed.
-If you miss a dose, take it as soon as you remember.
-If it is within 12 hours of your next dose, skip the missed dose and take the next dose at your regular time.
-Do not take two doses at once to make up for a missed dose.
+If you miss a dose and it has been less than 12 hours since your regular dose time, take it as soon as you remember.
+If it has been more than 12 hours, skip the dose.
+Do not take 2 doses at once to make up for a missed dose.

-Because this medication only works in cancer that has one of 2 specific BRAF mutations called V600E and V600K, the tumor will be tested for this abnormality prior to starting the medication to determine if this therapy is appropriate for you.
+This medication only works in melanoma that has one of two specific BRAF mutations called V600E or V600K, and this abnormality must be tested for prior to starting the medication to identify patients appropriate for therapy.
 In order to test for mutated BRAF, a sample of the tumor is sent to a special laboratory that performs this test.

 Possible Side Effects of Trametinib